 2026 West Virginia Mountaineers Football Schedule

 West Virginia’s 2026 schedule is anchored by key home Big 12 matchups against Oklahoma State (September 26), Arizona (October 10), Cincinnati (October 17), Kansas (November 14), and Houston (November 21).
-The Mountaineers face demanding road trips at Iowa State, TCU, Texas Tech, and Utah, with the bye week on October 31 coming at a crucial midseason juncture.
+The Mountaineers face demanding road trips at Iowa State, TCU, Texas Tech, and Utah, with the bye week on October 31 arriving at a crucial midseason juncture.

 Frequently Asked Questions